speedment/speedment-doc/pages/join.md

 ```

 {% include important.html content= "
-Currently, only predicates obtained from the entity fields can be used.
+Currently, only predicates obtained from the entity fields can be used (thus, anonymous lambdas cannot be used).
 Furthermore, predicates cannot be composed using the `.and()` and `.or()` methods.
 Instead. several invocations of the `.where()` method can be used to express `AND` compositions.
 This [limitation](https://github.com/speedment/speedment/issues/601) will be removed in a future version of Speedment.
 " %}